TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 a_{ij} = 0 \quad \text{if} \quad i > j.
 $$

 In the same manner we can define **lower triangular matrices**.

-A triangular matrix is a matrix that is either an upper triangular or a  lower triangular matrix.
+A **triangular matrix** is a matrix that is either an upper triangular or a  lower triangular matrix.

 ::::::

 Note that a diagonal matrix is both upper and lower triangular.

-The property we hinted at  in {prf:ref}`Ex:DetCofactors:Triangular` is the following:
+The property we hinted at  in {prf:ref}`Ex:DetCofactors:Triangular` is captured in the following proposition.

 ::::::{prf:proposition}